 These were so easy and fun to make, I ended up making four…one for me and three for you, my friends.
 Just leave a comment below and I will select three lucky winners to send a Recycled Cereal Box Notebook and some crafty swag.

 Now it’s time for some INSPIRATION!
-Below are even more upcycled and recycled projects created by some of my craftiest designer friends who are participating in the Creative Crafts – RECYCLED Edition.
-Scroll down to see all the goodness AND stop back by each day this week for all the super cool projects!
+Below are even more upcycled and recycled projects created by some of my craftiest designer friends.
+We are participating in the Creative Crafts – RECYCLED Edition.
+Scroll down to see all the goodness.
+Stop back by each day this week for all the super cool projects!

-First up is our host Laura with Me and My Inklings created a Sewing Kit from a Mason Jar – so clever!
+First up is our host Laura with Me and My Inklings.
+She created a Sewing Kit from a Mason Jar – so clever!

-Meg at Makeable Crafts is our host this week and she has created the cutest Pedestal from Recycled Mardi Gras Beads – BRILLIANT!
+Meg at Makeable Crafts is our host this week.
+She has created the cutest Pedestal from Recycled Mardi Gras Beads – BRILLIANT!